-First we are going to see what relationship there is between the radius of the inner hollow of the diaphragm and its area.
+First, we will see the relationship between the radius of the diaphragm’s inner hollow and its area.

 As we can see, to get the hole to have twice the area, we must open the radius (or diameter) by applying a root factor of 2 (that is, we must multiply or divide by approximately 1.41)